textwire/textwire.github.io/docs/1.x/language-elements/index.md

 ## Available features

-Let's take a look at what features are available (✅) in Textwire and what features are still in development (🚧).
+Let's take a look at what features are available (✅) in Textwire and what features are coming in the future (🚧).

 - Statements
     - ✅ [If statements](#if-statements) `@if(x == 1)`